-You can also stack trays on top of each other if you are growing more than one tray.
+You can also stack trays on top of each other if growing more than one tray.

 The next step is the hardest.

-The tray is covered and won’t lose any moisture so there is no need to water.
+The tray is covered and won’t lose any moisture, so water is unnecessary.

-Leave kale microgreens in the blackout for 3-days minimum.
-Kale seed is one that doesn’t germinate all at the same time.
-Some seeds will be growing in 2-days, other seeds might not germinate for 4 or 5 days.
+Leave kale microgreens in the blackout for three days minimum.
+Kale seed does not germinate all at the same time.
+Some seeds will grow in 2 days, and others might not germinate for 4 or 5 days.

-I know I’ve said this 3 times, but don’t even look at them for 3-days.
+I know I’ve said this three times, but don’t even look at them for three days.